Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Three Fayetteville residents (Roland J. Snoke, David A. Johnson, Trudy M. Gibbs) arrested attempting to use a drone to smuggle K2 paper, methamphetamine, tobacco, cigarettes, and suboxone strips into Anson Correctional Institution in Polkton.
-All three charged with providing contraband to an inmate; each received $100,000 secured bonds.
-Case illustrates active enforcement of § 15A-300.3 correctional facility buffer violations.
+Three Fayetteville residents (Roland J. Snoke, David A. Johnson, Trudy M. Gibbs) were arrested and charged with attempting to use a drone to deliver K2 paper, methamphetamine, tobacco, cigarettes, and suboxone strips to inmates at Anson Correctional Institution in Polkton.
+Each received $100,000 secured bond.
+Case demonstrates active enforcement of § 15A-300.3 correctional facility buffer violations.

 March 1, 2025Source